The weather

 A little bit of everything throughout the week

 Wednesday will be a day of changeable skies, with some light and passing showers in the central and southern parts of the country, gusty winds until mid-morning, and colder temperatures.
-On Thursday, a new front will bring more rain in the early morning, with the snow level dropping below 1,000 meters again in the Pyrenees.
+On Thursday, a new front will bring more rain in the early morning.
+The snow level will drop below 1,000 meters again in the Pyrenees in the coming days.
 Therefore, very changeable weather with a bit of everything, and a rollercoaster of temperatures, which will remain relatively stable.

 Cargando